spencer-owens/catch-a-case/docs/new-project-setup.md

 The user journey should take into account the different features the app has & how they are connected to one-another.
 This document will later serve as a guide for building out our project architecture and UI elements.

 Provide the file in markdown format.
+Output to the /project-info folder.
 ```